top of page

 Dentistry

-• full oral inspection- including probing teeth for pockets, cavities, gingivitis and other abnormalities
+• A full oral exam to check for pockets, cavities, gingivitis, and other concerns

 Surgery